Harry Lyster: Details

-Other despatches from Hugh Henry Rose describes how on 31 January 1858 at Barodia, when Lyster had been acting as Rose's interpreter, Lyster was wounded when fighting a nephew of Mahomed Fazil Khan, receiving a "deep sword cut on [the] inner part of [his] right forearm."
+Other despatches from Hugh Henry Rose describes how on 31 January 1858 at Baroda, when Lyster had been acting as Rose's interpreter, Lyster was wounded when fighting a nephew of Fazil Muhammad Khan, receiving a "deep sword cut on [the] inner part of [his] right forearm."
 He killed Khan's nephew during the fight.

-Further information
+Later life

-In 1847-48 he served as a special constable in London during the Chartist riots.
-He took a commission in the British East India Company's army on 20 September 1848 and was promoted major on 19 January 1864, brevet lieutenant colonel on 26 March 1870, and brevet colonel on 25 November 1877.
+Lyster was promoted major on 19 January 1864, brevet lieutenant colonel on 26 March 1870, and brevet colonel on 25 November 1877.
 He was Mentioned in Despatches while in command of 3rd Goorkha Regiment at the Battle of Ahmed Khel during the Second Anglo-Afghan War, and appointed Companion of the Order of the Bath on 22 February 1881.
 He was promoted lieutenant general on 1 September 1891, and retired from the army on 1 July 1892.
+He died in London on 1 February 1922.

+Lyster's VC was on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
+As of 2026, the Ashcroft collection is in transition, in a move to the National Army Museum.

+In literature

 Harry Hammon Lyster is mentioned disparagingly by Flashman in Flashman in the Great Game by George MacDonald Fraser.

-His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.

 Family

-He married twice: to Caroline Matilda Davis in 1865; and, following her death in 1895, to Ada Emily Cole in 1901.
-He died in London on 1 February 1922.
+Lyster married twice: to Caroline Matilda Davis in 1865; and, following her death in 1895, to Ada Emily Cole in 1901.

-He was the son of Anthony Lyster (1797-1880) of Stillorgan Park, County Dublin, and Marcia, the sixth daughter of James Tate of Ballintaggart House, Colbinstown, County Kildare.
-Marcia Tate's mother Maria Stratford was a daughter of John Stratford, 3rd Earl of Aldborough.
-See also: Lister (surname).